Explains what cognitive behavioural therapy (CBT) is, what it is for, what happens during therapy and how to find a therapist.

 CBT is a relatively flexible therapy that can be adapted to meet your particular needs.
 Evidence suggests it can be an effective treatment for a range of mental health problems, such as:

 The National Institute for Health and Care Excellence (NICE) particularly recommends CBT for depression and anxiety.
 There are also formal adaptations of CBT to treat particular mental health problems, such as phobias, eating disorders, PTSD and OCD.

 CBT can also help you find new ways to cope with physical health problems, such as:

-For some people CBT can work just as well as medication for treating problems like depression and anxiety disorders.
+For some people CBT can work just as well as medication for treating problems such as depression and anxiety disorders.

-Depending on the symptoms you experience, your doctor might suggest that a combination of CBT and medication, such as an antidepressant, might be more effective for you.
-If you want to discuss whether CBT is the right treatment for you, you can talk to your GP (also see our page on is CBT for me? and having your say in treatment for more things to consider).
+Depending on the symptoms you experience, your doctor might suggest a combination of CBT and medication, such as an antidepressant.
+If you want to discuss whether CBT is the right treatment for you, you can talk to your GP.
+(See our pages on is CBT for me? and having your say in treatment for more things to consider).

 "I had CBT... when I had severe depression.
 It got me through a really tough time, from being suicidal and off work on long term sick [leave], to fully functioning again and now in a successful career.
 I found it worked really well in combination with antidepressants.
 It pulled me back from a very dark place and reintroduced structure to my life when I'd given up."